josephalevin/gwt-plug/README.md

 More details coming soon.

 ##Support Continued Open Source Development
 This project is a hobby, but I hope it will fill an essential need in your GWT software stack.
 If you Have found gwt-plug useful in your projects please, consider making a coffee donation.
+Thank you.

 [![Project Statistics](https://www.ohloh.net/p/gwt-plug/widgets/project_partner_badge.gif)](https://www.ohloh.net/p/gwt-plug?ref=github)